notsidney/gatsby-meta-encoded-url-workaround/README.md

-# Gatsby Meta Encoded URL Fix
+# Gatsby Meta Encoded URL Workaround

 React has [a bug](https://github.com/facebook/react/issues/13838) that encodes special characters, such as `&` → `&amp;`, in the `meta` tag.